dspaxton/appmesh-demo/README.md

 ```
 It will take a few minutes for the Load Balancer to be provisioned, the targets registered and returning a healthy status for the health checks.

 Open a new browser tab and go to the address of the load balancer.
-It should return a Frontend title with a welcome and a line stating **This is v** and the version number of the backend which was chosen.
+It should return a Frontend title with a welcome and a line stating **This is backend V** and the version number of the backend which was chosen.
 Hit refresh several more times and then switch to the X-Ray console.
 Change the time period at the top right of the page from Last 5 minutes to Last minute.
 The service map should update and display a map of the services that are receiving traffic.
 If it doesn't immediately appear, wait a couple of minutes as the proxies may be still retrieving their configurations from the control plane.

 The X-Ray console should look something like this.